REASONED RESPONSES

 If “gender-affirming care” is so harmful, why does every major medical association support it?

-Doctors and medical associations in the U.S. have been following the lead of the World Professional Association for Transgender Health (WPATH), an organization recently exposed for violating the core tenets of medical ethics, and practicing “citation laundering.”
-The U.S. is an outlier on this issue.
-Many countries in Europe have placed strict limitations on GAC due to a lack of evidence.
-Most recently, England and Wales have banned puberty blockers outside clinical trials and recommend extreme caution for other interventions for youth.
-The Cass Review has made clear there is little to no evidence for these medical practices.
-Our medical authorities are lagging behind.
+Doctors and medical associations in the U.S. have been following the lead of the World Professional Association for Transgender Health (WPATH), an organization exposed for violating the core tenets of medical ethics.
+U.S. medical associations are now outliers on this issue.
+Many countries have placed strict limitations on GAC due to a lack of evidence starting with uber-progressive Finland in 2020.
+In 2024, England and Wales banned puberty blockers outside clinical trials and recommend extreme caution for other interventions for youth.
+The Cass Review made clear there is little to no evidence for these medical practices.

 Questions to ask: